**An anime lover who loves to complain about certain animes BUt also wants to see the good in every anime SEE THE STRUGGLE

 Least Favorite Anime Genre: Romance, Ecchi, Harem

 Romance is too cliche and most of the time, it's just love at first sight which looks incredibly desperate and forced.
 If you are into that thing, then good for you.
 For me, it's boring.
 If an anime has a MAIN genre of ROMANCE, then I am hoping for substance, for progression, for something to build up as time goes.
-For me, romance is only good when it's a side dish to a main course because romance, in my opinion, should be not a person's main goal in life.
+Romance is only good when it's a side dish to a main course because romance, in my opinion, should be not a person's main goal in life.
 It should be something else.
 Romance is something that just happens along the way if you're lucky.

 Ecchi does not work for me.